lhaeger/lastpass-alfred-workflow/README.md

-# Simple Lastpass Workflow for Alfred
+# Lastpass Search Workflow for Alfred

 Simple yet powerful integration with the Lastpass CLI so you can now get your passwords out of your Lastpass vault and straight into the clipboard from within Alfred.